ztyyLV/web-twain-docs/indepth/deployment/service.md

 ### On Linux

 * Run the file `uninstall.sh` .
 The file can be found in `opt/dynamsoft/DynamsoftService`
-* Remoe the folder `opt/dynamsoft/DynamsoftService`
+* Remove the folder `opt/dynamsoft/DynamsoftService`

 ## Customize the installer

-In the following cases, you might not want to use the official installers of Dynamsoft Service.
+There are some cases where you might not want to use the official installers of Dynamsoft Service.

 ### Your application has its own installer